 In any case, the Gilets Jaunes made it clear that they would be returning soon.
 After his poorly received proposals to develop new shuttle lines in rural areas, subsidize electric vehicles, and create a High Council on Climate, French President Emmanuel Macron opted for a low profile.
 Police forces were under scrutiny for any hint of fraternization with the Gilets Jaunes.
 Hitherto unthinkable political scenarios became objects of semi-serious speculation.

-I was still skeptical, but starting to get curious, so I proposed to a few friends, including a photographer, that we should observe the fourth Gilet Jaunes intervention for ourselves.
+I was still skeptical but starting to get curious, so I proposed to a few friends, including a photographer, that we should observe the fourth Gilet Jaunes intervention for ourselves.
 Off we went.

 Since cobblestones had flown on the previous Saturday, we decided to bring our bike helmets.
 As a safety measure, those helmets were already underwhelming.
 In hindsight, the smart move would have been not to bring any protection at all.

 The meeting was set at Tuileries, 10:00 AM.
-As expected, subway stations on Saturday near sensitive targets were closed for the day, including those in the Tuileries area.
+As expected, subway stations near sensitive targets were closed for the day on Saturday, including those in the Tuileries area.
 This made Saint-Sulpice on line 4 the nearest exit to my destination, and that is where I got out.
 Walking through the streets of the 6th, then soon the 7th arrondissement, I noticed the surface of the city was barely alive.
 I saw very few cars, bikes, scooters, and pedestrians.
 No buses.
 Even taking into account the heavy clouds that would hang over us the entire day, Paris was uncharacteristically silent and vacant for a Saturday matinée little more than two weeks away from Christmas.

 As I approached the Seine, I spotted some yellow vests.
 They were moving in small groups towards and presumably through the Tuileries.
-Riot police were also present, controlling the access to the nearby Musée d’Orsay.
+Riot police were also present, controlling the access to the nearby MusĂ©e dâOrsay.

 I stepped upon the Pont Royal and crossed the river.
 Just at the entrance of the Tuileries, I saw a jogger brush past a group of yellow vests.
 This scene would repeat itself in other places, such as the Place de la Madeleine.